coffeebiscuit/tomato-clock/README.md

 # tomato-clock
 Android tomato clock app.
-Just for coursework but I like the images.
+Just for coursework but I like its cute appearance :)
+(Also, have gotten a high mark.)

 ## Structure
 * MainActivity